mamonu/MOJAthenaUDFs/README.md

 Next step: Test that its working on Athena.

 - double metaphone should be ready and working
-- Levenstein and Jaro Winkler from Apache Commons compile but currently need to make them scalar as the UDFs Athena expects
+- Jaro Winkler from Apache Commons also compiles sucessfully but currently need to make it scalar , in the way UDFs Athena expect